Orion's Arm: Canon

-Other noteworthy artifacts are usually unique items whose principles of operation are unknowable to "baseline" humans (named Clarketech, after Clarke's third law).
+The fictional setting of Orion's Arm takes place about 10,000 years in the future, where an interstellar civilization spread across thousands of light-years, with inhabited planets and space habitats.
+Its inhabitants range from humans to extensively modified human beings, including superhumans with advanced augmentations and internal AI systems, while most people exist as software.
+Engineered wormholes are used for interstellar travel and transport, although not for time travel.
+The setting also includes several alien civilizations and evidence of more advanced alien societies in the past.
+At its highest levels, directed human evolution has produced vast godlike beings linked across interstellar distances, capable of understanding and creating technologies beyond ordinary minds.

 Reception

 Orion's Arm has been reviewed in the role-playing magazine Knights of the Dinner Table, as well as on Boing Boing by transhumanist science fiction author Cory Doctorow.

 References to the Encyclopaedia Galactica have been made in a book on overcoming Librarian stereotypes.

 The Orion's Arm website has also been recommended in a children's teaching guide.

-The Orion's Arm perspective on wormholes has been discussed in various science fiction forums outside the group's own mailing lists, including mention on and discussion in a paper from UC Davis.